fluxninja/aperture/docs/content/get-started/installation/agent/kubernetes/sidecar.md

       kubectl apply -f agent.yaml
       ```

-6. Refer steps on the
+6. Refer to the steps on the
    [Istio Configuration](/get-started/integrations/flow-control/envoy/istio.md)
    if you don't have the
    [Envoy Filter](https://istio.io/latest/docs/reference/config/networking/envoy-filter/)